-Our mission is to end homelessness.
-We believe housing is a basic human right that affords people dignity.
-Everyone has the right to a home; our job is to make this happen.
-We recognise that in pursuing this, sometimes we do not get it right, and sometimes people feel dissatisfied.
+We believe that everybody deserves a safe night's sleep, and we are passionately committed to ending homelessness.
+We recognise that in pursuing our vision of ending homelessness, sometimes we do not get it right and that people feel dissatisfied.
 When this happens, we want to hear about it.

 We encourage you to provide feedback on our programs and services – this includes a compliment, criticism, or a suggestion on how we could be doing things differently.